Aruba

 +297 730 7770

-HIAS Aruba helps many vulnerable groups, including single women, women-headed households, survivors of gender-based violence (GBV), survivors of torture, older people, people with disabilities and serious medical conditions, and LGBTQ refugees.
+In response to this, HIAS has designed programs that aim to foster inclusion and integration.
+HIAS serves vulnerable groups, including single women, women-headed households, survivors of gender-based violence (GBV), older people, people with disabilities and serious medical conditions, and LGBTQ+ people.

 Our Work

-HIAS assesses and responds to the needs of vulnerable Venezuelans, helping to strengthen their ability to mitigate risks and live in dignity and safety.
-HIAS Aruba promotes local integration through the provision of services and access to rights, and supports improved access to education and health services.
+In Aruba, HIAS assesses and responds to the needs of vulnerable people affected by displacement by empowering them to manage potential risks and to live in dignity and safety.
+HIAS Aruba promotes local integration by providing and increasing access to basic services and rights.

 We work to protect the right of women, girls, and LGBTQ communities to access their full potential and live free from violence by supporting survivors, mitigating risks, and transforming beliefs that perpetuate GBV.